chbw/keyserver/README.md

-Simple local keyserver with sks, based on a debian/bullseye vagrant box.
+Simple local keyserver with hockeypuck, based on a debian/bullseye vagrant box.